evgenusov/ReactNativePolls/README.md

 # ReactNativePoll

-This test challenge for Lowkey.
+This is test challenge for Lowkey.

 ## How to start